Husein Sastranegara Airport: Terminal and facilities

 There are two executive lounges, Internet access, LED displays, a prayer room, coffee/tea shops, restaurants, bookstore, shopping arcades and ATMs.

 On the north side of the runway, there are airport facilities owned by PT Dirgantara Indonesia.
 Moreover, the airport is also equipped with PAPI (Precision Approach Path Indicator) and VOR (VHF omnidirectional range), devices that help planes to land at night and other navigation tools.

 Since 1 February 2009, international-flight passengers are required to pay an airport tax of IDR 75,000, while domestic flight passengers are required pay an airport tax of IDR 25,000.

-PT Angkasa Pura II, as the airport operator, had targeted at mid-year 2010, for the airport runway to be thickened from Pavement Classification Number (PCN) 37 cm to PCN 52 cm, to accommodate larger narrowbody aircraft, such as Airbus A320, Airbus A320neo, Boeing 737, Boeing 737 MAX, and Bombardier CRJ1000 NextGen As of April 2011, the 2250 m runway overlay was less than 50-percent complete, although an Airbus A320 has landed.
+PT Angkasa Pura II, as the airport operator, had targeted at mid-year 2010, for the airport runway to be thickened from Pavement Classification Number (PCN) 37 cm to PCN 52 cm, to accommodate larger narrowbody aircraft, such as the Airbus A320neo, Boeing 737 MAX, and Bombardier CRJ1000 NextGen.
+As of April 2011, the 2250 m runway overlay was less than 50 percent complete, although an Airbus A320 had landed.

-Kertajati International Airport

-Kertajati International Airport, also known as Majalengka Airport or Bandar Udara Internasional Jawa Barat (BIJB), is an airport at the northeastern part of West Java, Indonesia.
-Inaugurated on May 24, 2018, the airport is the second largest airport by area in Indonesia after Soekarno-Hatta International Airport.
-The airport, which has a 3,000 metres long runway, is located in Majalengka Regency, around 68 kilometres east of Bandung.
-It is constructed to serve as the second international airport of Bandung Metropolitan Area as well as serving Cirebon Metropolitan, and parts of both West Java and Central Java province.

-With an annual capacity of 29 million passengers, the airport is set to replace Husein Sastranegara International Airport when all infrastructure are finished.
-Then, Husein Sastranegara International Airport will only serve limited commercial, military and private aviation.

 Airlines and destinations

-As a fast-growing international airport, destinations and schedules can change rapidly.
-The following destinations are served directly from Husein Sastranegara International Airport: